coderamen666/srd-v3.5-md/spells/spells-t-z.md

 supported by existing stone.
 It can be used to bridge a chasm, for instance, or as a ramp.
 For this use, if the span is more than 20 feet, the wall must be arched and buttressed.
-This requirement reduces the spell's area by half.
+This requirement reduces the spell’s area by half.
 The wall can be crudely shaped to allow crenellations, battlements, and so forth by likewise reducing the area.

 Like any other stone wall, this one can be destroyed by a *disintegrate*